cdr-stats/cdr-stats/docs/source/mongodb-architecture.rst

 ----------------------
 If you collect a large amount of data and you want to have access to aggregated information and reports, then you need a method to aggregate these data into a usable form.
-Pre-aggregate your data will allow to gain highly on performance when you will try to retrieve those aggregrate information in realtime.
+Pre-aggregating your data will provide  performance gains when you try to retrieve that aggregrate information in realtime.

-MongoDB as an engine is used for collecting and processing events in real time for use in generating up to the minute or second reports.
+MongoDB is an engine is used for collecting and processing events in real time for use in generating up to the minute or second reports.

 The first step in the aggregation process is to aggregate event data into the finest required